chef/omnibus/docs/Building on Windows.md

 omnibus will render them before starting building the MSI.

 These files are XML files that are created based on Windows WIX Schema.
-By default they will package the files under configured `install_path` and present a UI that lets users to choose an installation location for the packaged files.
+By default they will package the files under configured `install_dir` and present a UI that lets users to choose an installation location for the packaged files.
 You can modify these XML files based on the documentation [here](http://wixtoolset.org/documentation/manual/v3/xsd/).